Skip to main content

 Here's the fundamental insight: people don't want a lawyer until they need one.
 And when they need one, they want someone they already trust.
 Social media lets you build that trust before the crisis happens.

 Think about personal injury law.
 Someone gets in a car accident and needs a lawyer today.
 Do they Google "personal injury lawyer" and pick the first ad?
 Some do.
-But increasingly, they think "Wait, I follow that lawyer on TikTok who explains this stuff clearly.
+But more of them now think "Wait, I follow that lawyer on TikTok who explains this stuff clearly.
 Let me call them."
+Trust built before the crisis beats an ad served during it.

 The CLEAR Framework for Legal Social Media Compliance